 Ritual: Thirty minutes of meditation on Old Main Hill.
 119 breaks in concentration recorded on my mala beads.
-25 Pranayama breath waves and did alternate nostril breathing.
+25 Pranayama breath waves and nadi shodana.

 In 2012, I had over 500 entries in my diary.
 It was the best decision of my life, even if it was tedious to carry a notebook everywhere.
 Currently, I have over two thousand entries; looking back now, I can see my evolution.
-At age eighteen I was lost.
-I cared about the world so much and would compromise my well-being for yoga and for others.
-Too much information, no intelligent friends, and limiting beliefs are the theme of my diary.
-I face the same problems today on a smaller scale, and without my diary many personal issues would still be unresolved.
+Why not take the extra 3 minutes to write in your diary?
+You can track the trajectory of your life, and see the story of your life in a more concrete way, which is essential to self-awareness and evolution.

 How to Start a Magical Diary

-Crowley introduces the concept in Liber IV (pg.
+Aleister Crowley introduces the of a magical diary in Liber IV (pg.
 46),

 “He may select any practices that he prefers, but in any case must keep an exact record, so that he may discover the relation of cause and effect in his working.”

 You do not need to change any of your practices for the diary.
 Whatever asana, pranayama, and meditation you do, stick with it.
 The key is doing repeatable actions, which is the only way to determine differences and changes in self.
 We constantly try to cheat ourselves in the area of religion and spirituality.
-Weekly attendance, scripture study, and community involvement is not enough.
+Weekly attendance at a church/group, scripture study, and community involvement is not enough to penetrate the deeper levels of high consciousness.
 How much are you growing?
 Does this religion enhance your life?
 An honest diary makes cheating ourselves impossible by forcing us to answer these tough questions and confront the hard data of our successes and failures.
 We are scientists in our yoga and personal growth.

 “That is why you should follow what is called “the scientific method.”
 This method tries to control all variables in yoga and keeps accurate records of your yoga.
 This is why your diary is so important.
 It will show how variables (weather, emotions, etc.) affect your yoga (rituals)”